EricLBuehler/candle-vllm/README.md

 )
 print(completion.choices[0].message.content)
 ```
-Next, launch a `candle-vllm` instance by running `cargo run --release -- --port 2000 llama7b --repeat-last-n 64`.

-After the `candle-vllm` instance is running, run the Python script and enjoy efficient inference with an OpenAI compatible API server!
+After the `candle-vllm` service is running, run the Python script and enjoy efficient inference with an OpenAI compatible API server!

 ## Usage Help
 For general configuration help, run `cargo run -- --help`.